 Unusual Occurrence Reports (UOs), complaints, or issues are investigated and reported in writing as soon as possible.
-The Director reviews each such incident and a response is forwarded, when appropriate, to the ZSFG Quality Management Office, other hospital committee, authority, and/or the complaining party.
+The Director reviews each such incident and a response is

 UO Summary reports shall be reviewed at regular meetings of the Clinical Laboratory Leadership to identify UOs that require focused additional review.
 As issues, patterns and trends are identified, further assessment will be performed to determine the cause and extent of specific problems.
 The procedures to be followed may include audits of patient charts, pilot studies, research protocols, and interviews with clinical staff.